Many studies into the effects of spanking have proven to be highly unreliable

 largely bypass such judgment.
 The

 effects of research bias are minimal or non-existent.
-Three such studies
+Two such studies

 analyzed data from a 1985 National Family Violence Survey.
 He